 For me and my family, after an exhausting day at the parks, it sometimes comes with a bout of forgetfulness as to exactly where our room is located, especially for massive resorts.

-It comes especially helpful if you’re the one to get up in the morning to get coffee in the food court and it’s still dark out.
+It comes especially helpful if you’re the one to get up in the morning to get coffee in the food court (a great place for counter service dining)and it’s still dark out.
 I’ve literally been unable to find my resort room based on landmarks alone and spent nearly 30 minutes walking around quietly to locate it.

 Take a Photo of Your Parking Location

 Walt Disney World theme park parking lots are massive, and I mean massive.
 And when you’re hustling to get into a park after you’ve parked your vehicle, it’s super easy to forget where it’s located.

 My advice is, again, snap a quick photo of your vehicle’s parking spot number and the area/row you’re in.
 When it’s time to hop onto a tram to drive back to your resort, it will be a snap to find.